FadeDragon/Resume2020/Email Service - API/README.md

 ![Flow](https://github.com/FadeDragon/Resume2020/blob/master/Email%20Service%20-%20API/EmailService%20-%20Processor%20Flow%20Diagram.svg)

+* Lambdas are used to keep up with traffic volume and achieve cost-savings when usage is low.
+* Private VPC to keep the database safe from the public internet.
+  * Lambda receives message from the SQS via VPC endpoint.
+  * Lambda runs in the VPC to access the database.
+  * Execution time is less of a concern as most emails are not seen as time sensitive.
-* Getting email providers allow the service to be able to use alternative providers in case of availability issues identified in Save email status step
+* The email providers functionality allows the service to use alternative providers in case of availability issues identified during the 'Save email status' step.
+  * Original project has support for AWS SES and SendGrid.
+* Usage of SQS gives potential for future expansion to couple the email service with other lambda-based microservices.
-* Email templates is a requirement to support different products for different markets and languages
+* Email templates is an existing feature of the current emailer so as to support different products for different markets and clients.
-* Rendering data into templates via templating engine is a requirement to enable emails to be used as notifications
+* Rendering data into templates via a templating engine enables emails to provide details without customers having to log in.
-* Save email status provides easy tracing of emails that were sent (or not sent out) and ease of troubleshooting
+* 'Save email status' provides easy tracing of emails that were sent (or not sent out) and ease of tracing.

 ## Usage proposal.